How do I join Lake Macquarie U3A?

 - Offer to lead a course.
 If you have a special interest or experiences to share, consider volunteering to become a Course Leader and share your knowledge with other members.
 Send an email to Program Development .

 - Volunteer to be a Course Clerk.
 Course Clerks are vital to the smooth running of U3A courses as they mark the roll, open and set-up the room, pass on communications to attendees and assist the presenter as necessary.
 Indicate your willingness to become a Course Clerk on the Enrolment Form or send an email to Course Clerk Liaison.

 Anyone who is a financial member can attend courses.

 You will have advantages in timeliness and awareness if you provide us with an email address.
 Email is not essential, but is very beneficial.

-Access to an email account, whether your own or shared, on any internet connected computer or device, will more quickly deliver our Programs, Newsletters, Enrolment Application emails, application acknowledgements and enrolment confirmations, or other notifications and reminders.
+Access to an email account, whether your own or shared, on any internet connected computer or device, will more quickly deliver our Programs, Newsletters, application acknowledgements and enrolment confirmations, plus other notifications and reminders.
 Some notifications are sent only by email.

 You do not need a printer, though an ability to print email messages or attachments can be helpful in a variety of circumstances.

 Is my privacy secure with online forms or emails?